iangneal/iangneal.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/){:target="\_blank"} and [Academicons](https://jpswalsh.github.io/academicons/){:target="\_blank"}, like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a third year PhD student studying Computer Science at the University of Michigan.
+I am a PhD candidate studying Computer Science at the University of Michigan.
 I am advised by Professor [**Baris Kasikci**][baris-homepage].

 In my research, I want to eliminate the intellectual barrier-to-entry for developers who want to use emerging hardware to develop efficient and reliable systems.
 To this end, I aim to create tools which developers can use to automatically reason about the characteristics of new hardware so that they can better leverage its capabilities without sacrificing the correctness of their applications.
 My current focus is in the development of efficient and reliable systems using emerging persistent main memory technologies.
-I am also interested in developing verifiably secure hardware systems and tools which allow for easier development of secure systems.

 <!-- ## News